NxtGen-CsAi/AI-Powered-Cyber-Threat-Intelligence-Dashboard/README.md

 ### Future Improvements

 -   **Live Data Integration:** Replace the mock data service with a live data pipeline using WebSockets to connect to real cybersecurity APIs or feeds.
--   **AI-Powered Natural Language Search:** Implement a search bar that uses the Gemini API to allow analysts to query the threat database using natural language (e.g., "Show me all critical ransomware attacks from the last 24 hours").
+-   **AI-Powered Natural Language Search:** Implement a search bar that uses the API to allow analysts to query the threat database using natural language (e.g., "Show me all critical ransomware attacks from the last 24 hours").
 -   **Automated Report Generation:** Add a feature for the AI to generate detailed, downloadable PDF reports summarizing threat activity over a selected period.
 -   **User Authentication & Customization:** Introduce user accounts to allow for personalized dashboards, saved filters, and role-based access control.